thosgood/this-weeks-finds/markdown/101-151/week134.md

 > particular importance: the scope of standard quantum theory; the
 > nature of spacetime; spacetime diffeomorphisms, and the so-called
 > problem of time.
 By and large, these programmes accept most of the
-> ingredient theories\' treatment of spacetime, albeit with a metric
+> ingredient theories' treatment of spacetime, albeit with a metric
 > with some type of quantum nature; but they also suggest that the
 > treatment has fundamental limitations.
 This prompts the idea of going
 > further: either by quantizing structures other than the metric, such